Tax Alert

 Aside from the new residential property flipping rules, there’s no other rule to determine whether the gain on the sale of a residential property should be treated as business income or a capital gain, under the Income Tax Act.
 Instead, it’s a question of fact, and the courts have considered the following factors when deciding this issue:

-• the taxpayer’s intention regarding the property at the time of purchase
+• The taxpayer’s intention regarding the property at the time of purchase

-• the nature of the business, profession, calling, or trade of the taxpayer and their associates
+• The nature of the business, profession, calling, or trade of the taxpayer and their associates

-• the extent to which borrowed money was used to finance the acquisition and the financing terms arranged
+• The extent to which borrowed money was used to finance the acquisition and the financing terms arranged

-• the length of time the real estate was held
+• The length of time the real estate was held

-• the factors motivating the sale.
+• The factors motivating the sale.

 Note that this list isn’t exhaustive, and any of the factors by itself isn’t conclusive.
 However, the closer the taxpayer’s business or occupation is related to real estate transactions, the more likely the gain on a sale would be considered business income by the CRA.

-What is the residential property flipping rule?
+What's the residential property flipping rule?

 Under the new rule, a gain on a “flipped property” sale is deemed to be business income and fully taxable.
 No principal residence exemption is available to reduce the tax.
-This rule only applies to gains; taxpayers cannot report a business loss on a property just because it meets the definition of a flipped property.
+This rule only applies to gains; taxpayers can't report a business loss on a property just because it meets the definition of a flipped property.

 A “flipped property” is defined as a housing unit that:

-• is located in Canada
+• Is located in Canada

-• would not otherwise be inventory of the taxpayer
+• Would not otherwise be inventory of the taxpayer

-• was owned by the taxpayer for less than 365 consecutive days prior to the disposition of the property
+• Was owned by the taxpayer for less than 365 consecutive days prior to the disposition of the property.

 An exclusion may be available where the property is disposed of due to a qualifying life event.